rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 Google's crawler tends to prefer websites with a correct sitemap, a `robots.txt` file, and a well-handled 404 error page.
 You can configure the generation of sitemap and `robots.txt` file by following the [guide](https://docs.astro.build/en/guides/integrations-guide/sitemap) of `@astrojs/sitemap`.
 If you're using [Google Search Console](https://search.google.com/search-console), it's recommended to manually submit your sitemap when you add your blog for the first time.

 You might also find it helpful to configure your RSS feed generation in a similar way.
 For example, I use `@astrojs/rss` and followed this [guide](https://docs.astro.build/en/recipes/rss).
-I also combine it with my own algorithm for generating article previews (descriptions).

 ### Open Graph